JowoScript/JowoScript_Technology/README.md

  * @jowo.copyright            : Copyright 2021 - 2022 JowoScript Technology.
 All rights reserved.
  * @jowo.architect_technology : Muhammad Nurcahyo Pratomo
  *
- *
- * @Support DeadLock Code Injection and DeadLock Code Unminify.
-[Security-Policy unilaterally]
- *
- * @It's VERY EXPENSIVE my salary expectation especially in my own nation,
- * namely Indonesia because it has hurt me before from all the tests you gave me before and it's not easy to hire me now and i like BIG FISH INVESTOR in the World Wide.
- *
- * This technology is not for sale unilaterally without the permission of the creator
- * and it is strictly forbidden to change the content of the source code without the permission of the creator.
- *
  * Licensed free under privilege of author and creator
  * Copyright technology protected by intellectual property rights in underground *